cropsinsilico/python-rapidjson/docs/quickstart.rst

     >>> dumps({'a date': some_day, 'a timestamp': some_timestamp})
     Traceback (most recent call last):
       File "<stdin>", line 1, in <module>
-    TypeError: datetime.datetime(…) is not JSON serializable
+    TypeError: datetime.date(2016, 8, 28) is not JSON serializable
     >>> dumps({'a date': some_day, 'a timestamp': some_timestamp},
     ...       datetime_mode=DM_ISO8601,
     ...       sort_keys=True) # for doctests